 With respect to the chimney termination, all chimneys should terminate in accordance with National and Local Building Regulations.
 Note that National and Local Regulations also apply with regard to the placement of chimneys and flues in connection with thatched roofs.
 See the section on Draft Conditions, 1.9.

 The chimney or flue system must be equipped with access doors for inspection and cleaning.
-The size of the cleaning door in the chimney must at least equal to that of the cross-sectional area of the chimney.
+The size of the cleaning door in the chimney must at least equal to that of the crosssectional area of the chimney.
+In the event that a chimney fire occurs resulting from faulty operation or prolonged use of damp wood fuel, close the air vents completely and contact your local fire department immediately.